RobRendell/gTove/README.md

 * Long-press somewhere on the tabletop to "ping" it, showing an icon that others can click to zoom to that place.
 * Bugfix: adding minis with the same name could rename the wrong mini to ensure unique names.
 * Bugfix: would ping when rotating with two fingers on a touchscreen
+* Improve reloading in the version mismatch dialog to explicitly update the cache.

 ## Plans/TODO